GURUFOCUS.COM » STOCK LIST » Financial Services » Credit Services » Makati Finance Corp (PHS:MFIN) » Definitions » E10

 2301 Chino Roces Avenue, 3rd Floor Mazda Makati Building, Barangay Magallanes, Makati City, PHL, 1231

 Makati Finance Corp provides financial services and advisory to its clients.
 The company's operations include sales and marketing, evaluation and approval of loan applications, and collection of loan accounts.
 The company derives revenues from the following main operating business segments of Rx Cashline Group; Business loans; MFC Factors Group; Motor Vehicles Financing Group and Others.
-Business loans division grants loans to finance business owners who wishes to expand its business or for the purpose of starting capital whereas Motor Vehicles Financing Group grants loans to motorcycle buyers.
+The business loans division grants loans to finance business owners who wishes to expand its business or to start capital whereas the Motor Vehicles Financing Group grants loans to motorcycle buyers.
 The company's assets producing revenues are located in the Philippines.